David Alan Ezra: Federal judicial service

+Ezra was awarded the University of Hawaii Lifetime Achievement Award; the St. Mary’s University Lifetime Achievement Award; The St. Mary’s University School of Law Rosewood Gavel Award; The Federal Bar of Austin, Texas “Judge David Alan Ezra” Extraordinary Achievement Award which they named after him.

 In January 2013, Ezra was designated by the Chief Justice John Roberts to the Western District of Texas, San Antonio and Austin Divisions, to help ease the heavy workload for the federal judges in that state.
 Ezra maintains chambers and courtrooms in both San Antonio and Austin, but does the bulk of his court work in Austin, Texas.

+In September 2023, Ezra ruled that a controversial floating border barrier in the Rio Grande River violates federal law and must be removed.
+Texas Governor Greg Abbott had ordered deployment of the floating barrier in July as part of Operation Lone Star, his multibillion-dollar effort to fight illegal immigration and smuggling at the U.S.-Mexico border.

 Ezra presided over United States v.
 Texas, a legal challenge to Texas Senate Bill 4 which empowers state and local police officers to arrest migrants who cross from Mexico without authorization.
 Ezra struck down S.B.
-4 in February, and the 5th circuit affirmed Ezra's ruling on March 26.
+4 in February 2024, and the 5th circuit affirmed Ezra's ruling on March 26, 2024.

+In October 2025, Ezra issued a preliminary injunction blocking the enforcement of the Texas Senate Bill 2972, finding its restrictions on campus speech and protests likely violated the First Amendment.